brownplt/pyret-lang/docs/introduction.markdown

 ...
 To be added.

-### Where blocks
+### Check blocks

-One of the more interesting features of Pyret is the `where` block.
-At the end of any function or data definition, or in any block, you can add a `where` block, which contains code that asserts various properties about the function or data definition (or just tests things in general).
+One of the more interesting features of Pyret is the `check` block.
+At the end of any function or data definition, or in any block, you can add a `check` block, which contains code that asserts various properties about the function or data definition (or just tests things in general).
 If you run Pyret in `check` mode, we run these blocks.
-The novel feature is that you can put `where` blocks on nested functions, and they will be run with the arguments to the outer function from outer `where` blocks, which allows sensible testing of nested functions.
+The novel feature is that you can put `check` blocks on nested functions, and they will be run with the arguments to the outer function from outer `check` blocks, which allows sensible testing of nested functions.
 For example:

     fun fact(n):